bootstrap-email/bootstrap-email/docs/docs/color.md

 ---
 {% include doc-header.html %}

 Since emails render mostly consistently with tables, many of the components are built into tables.
-These color classes apply to the current element as well as the child <code>&lg;td&gt;</code> so you can use it on a component it will still work if the component is compiled into a table.
+These color classes apply to the current element as well as the child `&lg;td&gt;` so you can use it on a component it will still work if the component is compiled into a table.

 ## Text Color
 {% highlight html %}